QuentinRa/blog.quentinra.dev/programming-languages/others/apis/more/elasticsearch/index.md

 $ docker run --name kibana --net elastic -p 5601:5601 docker.elastic.co/kibana/kibana:8.7.0
 ```

 Note down the username/password and enrollment token.
-You can terminate both and start them again from docker desktop.
+You can terminate both and start them again from the docker desktop app.
 </div><div>

 Navigate to the URL prompted by Kibana: `http://localhost:5601/?code=xxxx` or `http://localhost:5601/` afterward.
-You can log in from there, and access elasticsearch dashboard.
+You can log in from there, and access the elasticsearch dashboard.

 **API notes**